openl2m/openl2m/docs/configuration/index.rst

 After login, go to the top right menu under the username, and choose the "Admin" option to get into the Django admin interface.

+Here is the order in which you should create the configuration items:

 .. toctree::
    :maxdepth: 1
-   :caption: Here is the order in which you should create the configuration items:

    profiles.rst
    vlans.rst